opctl/opctl/website/docs/reference/opspec/op-directory/op/parameter/dir.md

   - [isSecret](#issecret)

 ### default
-A relative or absolute path to use as the default value of the parameter when no argument is provided.
+A [dir initializer](../../../types/dir.md#initialization) to use as the value of the parameter when no argument is provided.

-If the value is...
-- an absolute path, the value is interpreted from the root of the op.
-- a relative path, the value is interpreted from the current working directory at the time the op is called.
+If the value is a relative path it will be resolved from the current working directory of the caller.
+If no current working directory exists, such as when the caller is an op or web UI, the default will be ignored.
-  > relative path defaults are ignored when an op is called from an op as there is no current working directory.

 ### isSecret
 A boolean indicating if the value of the parameter is secret.
 This will cause it to be hidden in UI's for example.